waoru3/crispy-couscous/docs/Futures/04_market_endpoints.md

 timestamp | long | system timestamp\
 note: [411.8, 10, 1] 411.8 is the price，10 is the volume of contracts for this price,1 is the order quantity

-## Get a snapshot of the latest N depth information of the contract[​](https://www.mexc.com/api-docs/futures/market-endpoints#get-a-snapshot-of-the-latest-n-depth-information-of-the-contract "Direct link to Get a snapshot of the latest N depth information of the contract")
+## Get a snapshot of the latest N depth information of the contract

 > Request